 The Sims 4 Standard Edition

 Additional in-game purchases are offered for items that enhance the experience.
 The Sims offers substantial expansion packs that add themed towns, gameplay mechanics, clothes, hairstyles, and furniture.
 There are also smaller packs that add buildings, or a single gameplay mechanic and some furniture or clothing.

-- Controls: Fully playable with just a mouse or pointer.
+Fully playable with just a mouse or pointer.
 Simple controls.
-Can be configured to scroll when mouse hits the edge of the screen.
+Can be configured to scroll when the mouse hits the edge of the screen.

-- Image calibration: You can scale the interface and menus.
-You can choose a different camera style to change view.
+You can scale the interface and menus.
+You can choose a different camera style to change the view.

-- Audio calibration: Change volume for voices, music, effects and sqitch between stereo and mono.
+Change volume for voices, music, effects and switch between stereo and mono.
 "Mood sting" to highlight visual cues about your Sims mood.

-Our The Sims 4 Accessibility Report details 7 accessibility features:
+Our The Sims 4 Accessibility Report documents 21 accessibility features:

 Our experts have hand-picked the following similar games for you.
 These offer a similar way to play to The Sims 4 or are games with a similar theme or topic.
 These are good alternative games to The Sims 4, or are a younger rated alternative for players not ready for PEGI 12 or ESRB TEEN games.

 Thank you for using our resource, supported by AskAboutGames, ParentZone and PlayAbility Initiative.
 We are editorially independent, written by parents for parents, but welcome sponsorship, partnership and suggestions.
 Email our editor for details on these opportunities.